chichieinstein/nvimhelper/README.md

 2. Clang-Format for formatting.
 3. CMake

-Clang-format contained inside clangd is not very configurable and we therefore recommend installing clang-format separately.
-Further note that if you use the Clang toolchain, these two are already pre-installed.
+Note that if you use the Clang toolchain, these clangd and clang-format are already pre-installed.
 Cmake is necessary, because it provides a good build system, but more importantly for editing purposes, it spits out the `compile_commands.json` file that is needed by `clangd` to start its diagnostics.

 The `setup_project.py` script facilitates automation of the writing of the boiler plate here too.
 The invocation of this script takes the form:

 ```
-python3 setup_project.py project_name c /location/of/root/folder   -------------  For c projects
+python3 setup_project.py project_name c /location/of/root/folder    (For c projects)
-python3 setup_project.py project_name cxx /location/of/root/folder -------------  For cpp projects
+python3 setup_project.py project_name cxx /location/of/root/folder  (For cpp projects)
-python3 setup_project.py project_name cu /location/of/root/folder  -------------  For cuda projects
+python3 setup_project.py project_name cu /location/of/root/folder   (For cuda projects)
 ```
 The structure of the third argument dealing with the location of the project root is the same as the one we saw for Python.